TypeScript Backend Frameworks Compared

 5. True validated local-call bypass is genuinely rare

 First-party native: Vovk (deriveTools), Nestia (typia.llm + @agentica), Igniter.js (adapter-mcp-server).
-Plugin via package: oRPC (@orpc/ai-sdk), Elysia (@8monkey/elysia-mcp).
-Everywhere else — Hono, Fastify, NestJS vanilla, AdonisJS, Express — you’re hand-writing tools against @modelcontextprotocol/sdk or chaining openapi-mcp-generator.
+Via a first-party or community package: oRPC (@orpc/ai-sdk), Elysia (@8monkey/elysia-mcp), Fastify (@mcp-it/fastify).
+Everywhere else — Hono, NestJS vanilla, AdonisJS, Express — you’re hand-writing tools against @modelcontextprotocol/sdk or chaining openapi-mcp-generator.
+Together with true validated local-call (finding #5), it’s one of the two capabilities the fewest frameworks derive from a single procedure declaration.
 Sources: vovk.dev/tools , orpc.dev/docs/integrations/ai-sdk , npmjs.com/package/@8monkey/elysia-mcp .

 7. “AI-native” branding doesn’t always mean “API-as-tool”